-Dividend for the Date of Declaration Last date for
+Dividend for the year ended Date of Declaration of dividend Last date for claiming dividend March 31, 2023 August 24, 2023 August 17, 2030

-year ended of dividend claiming dividend

-March 31, 2023 August 24, 2023

 Unclaimed Dividend for the FY 2023-24 includes an amount of ₹3.50 Crores payable to the employee shareholders, who were allotted shares under the JKBESPS-2023.
 Listing of the shares allotted under JKBESPS-2023 got delayed beyond the record date owing to one stock exchange seeking clarifications regarding the observations made by Auditors while issuing the requisite certificate for listing purpose.
 In the interregnum, Bank approached RBI for seeking clarification on the issue of Auditors' observations.
 The clarification is awaited from the Regulator and, as such, payment of said dividend was put on hold.